justjavac/dvm/README.md

 ```

 **Note**: If you use Apple M1, please run `cargo install dvm` to support
-aarch64, becouse the Github Actions do not support aarch64.
+aarch64, because the Github Actions do not support aarch64.

 ## Usage